 Here are 3 quiz title tips, that will surely help you out:

-- Start with a working title, a draft as you will
+Start with a working title, a draft, if you will

 For more tips, check out this Hubspot article.
-(Keep in mind these are tips for creating blog titles, but I really liked them)
+(These are tips for creating blog titles, but I really liked them and they are applicable to quiz titles, as well)

 Here are some cool BuzzFeed personality test examples to get your inspiration flowing: